 The targets have provided a useful roadmap to achieve a key policy goal – full use of the Harbor Maintenance Tax.
 For the first five years of this plan, Congress has met the targets.

 As Congress begins work on the FY2020 Energy and Water Development Appropriations Bill, it should continue to follow the targets and provide $1.59 billion for U.S. Army Corps of Engineers coastal navigation operation and maintenance.

 Full Use of the Tax – Harbor Maintenance Spending Should be Mandatory

 Another approach to ensure full use of HMT revenue is for Congress to provide special budgetary treatment for the Harbor Maintenance Trust Fund.
 Such an approach was the purpose of H.R.
 1908, legislation introduced during the 115th Congress by Rep. Mike Kelly (R-PA) and Rep. Peter DeFazio (D-OR).
 Senator Richard Shelby (R-AL) has championed similar provisions in the U.S. Senate.

 National Port Funding Distribution Scheme

 In January, 2018, the nation’s ports reached an agreement to equitably share in distribution of HMT revenue.
 The agreement calls for mandatory spending of HMT revenue.
-It will also require that 10 percent of funds go to each of the six port regions (N. Atlantic, S. Atlantic, Great Lakes, Gulf, Pacific Northwest, and Pacific Southwest); 10 percent of funds go to emerging harbors (ports handling less than 1 million tons of cargo/year); and that a share of funds go to donor and energy transfer ports depending on overall spending levels.
-Congress should consider legislation to enact this agreement into law.
+It will also require that 10 percent of funds go to each of the six port regions (N. Atlantic, S. Atlantic, Great Lakes, Gulf, Pacific Northwest, Pacific Southwest); 10 percent of funds go to emerging harbors (ports handling less than 1 million tons of cargo/year); and that a share of funds (between 10-20 percent) go to donor and energy transfer ports depending on overall spending levels.
+Congress should adopt legislation to enact this agreement into law.